 Without a doubt, earning a sign-up or welcome bonus when paying taxes with a credit card is going to get you the best return.
 This can be especially useful when working on a higher minimum spend requirement for cards such as the Business Platinum Card from American Express.

-Check out our list of top card offers for March for some ideas on the best signup bonuses available right now.
+Check out our list of top card offers for some ideas on the best signup bonuses available right now.

 Earn Valuable Miles And Points